proycon/clam/docs/source/client.rst

 allows you to use any programming language of your choice, or better integrate a CLAM webservice as a part of an existing application.

-The `RESTful API Specification <#restspec>`_ provides the full technical details necessary for an implementation of a client.
+The :ref:`restspec` provides the full technical details necessary for an implementation of a client.
 Moreover, each CLAM service offers an automatically tailored RESTful specification specific to the service, and example client code in Python, by pointing your browser to your service on the path ``/info/``.